McDaMastR/CollatzConjectureSimulator/README.md

 ## Artificial Intelligence

-The author of Collatz Conjecture Simulator is not a lawyer, but strongly believes the usage of GPLv3-licensed works in the training and development of AI is necessarily violating of said licence.
-However, in case of the event the GPLv3 does not in itself prohibit the usage of works licensed under it in the training of AI, the following shall apply.
+The author of Collatz Conjecture Simulator is not a lawyer, but strongly believes the usage of GPLv3-licensed works in the training and development of proprietary AI is necessarily violating of said licence.
+However, in the event the GPLv3 does not in itself encompass the above restriction, the following shall apply.

-Collatz Conjecture Simulator includes in its terms and conditions regarding copying, distribution, and modification, in addition to those provided by version 3 of the GNU General Public Licence, the strict and absolute prohibition of its usage by Artificial Intelligence (AI) software, including but not limited to the training, prompting, or generation of AI models or algorithms.
+Collatz Conjecture Simulator includes in its terms and conditions regarding copying, distribution, and modification, in addition to those provided by version 3 of the GNU General Public Licence, the strict prohibition of its usage by artificial intelligence software not licensed in their entirety, as a whole, under version 3 or later of the GNU General Public Licence, including but not limited to the training, prompting, or generation of such artificial intelligence models or algorithms.